AndroidDevAlex/GoTrack/README.md

 # GoTrack

-Is an Android application that allows you to track locations and send them to a Firebase/Cloud Firestore server.
-The app also displays collected locations of authenticated users on a map.
+This application enables users to track and filter their real-time location coordinates.
+With integrated mapping services, users can view their movement data on an interactive map.
+The app supports Firebase authentication, providing secure access and data storage.
+Users can save and retrieve their coordinates through Cloud Firestore.

 ## Technology Stack